iammax/computational_chemistry_tools/README.md

 # computational_chemistry_tools
-Some tools that I made for my computational chemistry research.
+Some tools that I made for my computational chemistry research, which I've put here to share with the other members of my lab.
 If you are a non-chemist/physicist looking at this directory, the most interesting thing for you is probably the jupyter notebook inside butadiene_iterator.

 A brief chapter of contents of this repo: